XanaduAI/QHack-2019/README.md

 ### How do I form a team?

-Participants are encouraged to introduce themselves, discuss ideas, and begin to form up teams using the QHACK slack channel.
+Participants are encouraged to introduce themselves, discuss ideas, and begin to form up teams using the QHACK slack channel and ths GitHub repository.
 We will also be having an (optional) social meetup the day before the hackathon begins.
 This is a great opportunity to meet people in person!

+Although it is encouraged, it is *not required* to form a team before the event.
 During the hackathon itself, we will have a dedicated period devoted to team forming.
 People will be able to introduce themselves, share what they can bring to a team, and pitch their ideas.

 ### What do I need to bring?